asrhou/scMatch/README.md

 |lung adenocarcinoma cell line:A549.CNhs11275.10499-107C4 | 0.583425488 |
 |bile duct carcinoma cell line:TFK-1.CNhs11265.10496-107C1 | 0.551511709 |
 |hepatoma cell line:Li-7.CNhs11271.10484-107A7 | 0.545313045 |

+*Note: You have to change the row names of 'GSE81861_Cell_Line_COUNT.csv' to gene symbols before you run scMatch.*

 ### toTerms: Transfer the original sample name annotation vectors to the vectors of ontology terms.